Kisii people: Cuisine

-The original diet of Abagusii prior to colonization consisted of meat, milk, and blood from livestock, cereals from millet and sorghum, as wells as fruits, vegetables, birds, edible insects ("chintuga"), and wild meat obtained through hunting and gathering.
+The original diet of Abagusii prior to colonisation consisted of meat, milk, and blood from livestock, cereals from millet and sorghum, as well as fruits, vegetables, birds, edible insects ("chintuga"), and wild meat obtained through hunting and gathering.
 The post-colonial diet of Abagusii and other African tribes has been transformed and influenced by interactions with the European colonists that introduced new crops and farming methods to Gusiiland and Africa.

 The staple meal is obokima, which is a dish of millet flour or sorghum flour cooked with water to a hardened dough-like consistency.
 It is often served with rinagu, chinsaga, rikuneni, enderema, emboga, omotere, risosa, egesare, among other local green leaves consumed as vegetables.
 It's served with milk, particularly sour milk from livestock; it can also be served with any other stew.
 The Ekegusii word for "having a meal" ('ragera') usually connotes a meal involving obokima at the centre.
 By 1920s, maize was introduced to Gusiiland and had overtaken finger millet and sorghum as staple crops and cash crops.
 As a result, maize is now largely used to prepare obokima.
-Ritoke (plural: "amatoke"), a dish of cooked and flavored bananas, is a popular snack, but is considered a supplemental food, and not a proper meal.
+Ritoke (plural: "amatoke"), a dish of cooked and flavoured bananas, is a popular snack, but is considered a supplemental food, and not a proper meal.